jozkan30/NYC_Water_Consumption/README.md

 ### The Data:
 A brief history of water consumption in the New York City Water Supply System (Based on New York City Census population).
 [1]
 [1]: https://data.cityofnewyork.us/Environment/Water-Consumption-in-the-City-of-New-York/ia2d-e54m

+## Getting Started:
+ - Download the [NYC Water Consumption Data](https://data.cityofnewyork.us/Environment/Water-Consumption-in-the-City-of-New-York/ia2d-e54m) and save it to a CSV file
+ - Clone the repository to your local machine
+ - Install the required packages using pip or another package manager: ``pip install pandas matplotlib ``
+ - Open the Jupyter notebook or Python script and run the code.